neo3072/DS-AI-ML-Resources/Data Processes and Deliverables.md

     + Visualizations
 - Statistical analysis
 - Asynchronous messaging, notifications, insights, and alerts
-- Deployed analytics models and algorithms, including monitoring and performance measurement
+- Deployed solution (e.g., analytics models and algorithms), including monitoring and performance measurement
 - Analytics
     + Descriptive analytics - What happened and why?
     + Predictive analytics - What is the probability of something happening?